LGR2/LGRblog/content/post/HousingIreland.md

 * <a href="/resources/Eircode_Map.json" download>Eircode Map: Full Detail GeoJSON</a>
 * <a href="/resources/Eircode_Map_simplified.json" download>Eircode Map: Simplified GeoJSON</a>

+Here's the data I used from the CSO.
+Note, I have already cleaned this data.
+* <a href="/resources/Median House Price Data 2022.xlsx" download>CSO Median House Price Data 2022</a>

 <!-- Read the Formbutton docs at formspree.io/formbutton/docs.
 See more examples at codepen.io/formspree -->